arishem51/PRN_MANGA_PROJECT/README.md

 2. Create a feature branch: `git checkout -b feature/new-feature`
 3. Commit your changes: `git commit -am 'Add new feature'`
 4. Push to the branch: `git push origin feature/new-feature`
-5. Submit a pull request
+5. Submit a pull request to the `main` branch

 ## 📝 License